zendesk/sunshine-conversations-web/README.md

         smsSendText: 'Send me a text',
         smsContinue: 'Continue',
         smsCancel: 'Cancel',
+        transferError: 'An error occurred when attempting to generate a link for this channel.
+Please try again.',
         fetchingHistory: 'Retrieving history...',
         fetchHistory: 'Load more',
         clickToRetry: 'Message not delivered.
 Click to retry.',